kristinemlarson/gnssrefl/docs/pages/understand.md

 There are three big issues :

-1. You need to make sure that dominant frequency is meaningful (Quality Control).
+1. You need to make sure that dominant frequency is meaningful (**Quality Control**).

-2. You need to make sure that the reflected signals are actually coming from where you want them (Reflection Zones)
+2. You need to make sure that the reflected signals are actually coming from where you want them (**Reflection Zones**)

-3. Your receiver must be collecting data at sufficient rate so that your GNSS-IR results are not violating the Nyquist frequency (Nyquist).
+3. Your receiver must be collecting data at sufficient rate so that your GNSS-IR results are not violating the Nyquist frequency (**Nyquist**).

-We will talk about these issues in turn.

 ## Quality Control

+It is easy to compute a periodogram and pick the maximum value so as to find the reflector height.
+It is more difficult to determine whether it is one you should trust.

 * is the peak larger than a user-defined value  (amplitude of the dominant peak in your periodogram)